strimzi/strimzi-kafka-oauth/README.md

 Scope is sent to the Token Endpoint when obtaining the access token.

+Similarly, sometimes the authorization server may require that audience is specified:

+- `oauth.audience`

+Audience is sent to the Token Endpoint when obtaining the access token.

 For debug purposes you may want to properly configure which JWT token attribute contains the user id of the account used to obtain the access token:

 - `oauth.username.claim` (e.g.: "preferred_username")